 There's nothing like the thrill and camaraderie to be found from playing team sports with a group of people that have similar abilities.
 While every person's individual abilities and fitness levels differ, typically as we age, the more aggressive team sports we enjoyed in our youth may pose a higher risk of injury as we get older.

 What are the most age-friendly sports for older adults and seniors to enjoy?
 Take your pick from these favourite sports activities for seniors:

 Year-Round Sports (Outdoors or Indoors)

-- Walking - Going for a walk or a hike gets you out of the house, and your speed doesn't matter.
+- Walking - Going for a walk or a hike gets you out of the house, and your speed doesn't matter; use Nordic walking poles if you want to get more of a workout from your walk.
 Check out local conservations areas & parks; or if the weather is bad, become a solo mall-walker or join a group.

 - Swimming - Indoor community pools usually offer the opportunity to swim lengths, in addition to aquafit classes, which are particularly kind to aging joints and bones.
 Some even offer warm/hot pool exercise activities.

 - Yoga, Tai Chi and Wii Bowling are fun activities that offer low impact fitness and relaxation for individuals or groups.
 Many libraries and seniors centres offer these types of seniors programs

 - Dancing - There are plenty of dance lessons on offer, and it's a great way to have fun and get fit.
 Zumba Gold is a dance class designed specifically with older adults in mind.